microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/conversion.rst

 operation differently when called from the conversion flow.
 The **X-WOPI-FileConversion** header tells hosts when the operation is being called from the conversion flow, so the host can choose how best to handle those requests.

-Finally, the host can control where the user is navigated after conversion is complete.
-Office Online navigates to the :term:`HostEditUrl` that is returned in the PutRelativeFile response, which the host controls.
+Finally, the host can control where the user is navigated after conversion is complete. |wac| navigates to the :term:`HostEditUrl` that is returned in the PutRelativeFile response, which the host controls.
 Thus, hosts can customize where the user lands after the conversion is finished.
-This allows hosts to opt not to send the user directly to the Office Online editor, but to any URL they wish.
+This allows hosts to opt not to send the user directly to the |wac| editor, but to any URL they wish.
 For example, a host may redirect the user to an interstitial page that informs them their document has been converted.

 The following are some examples illustrating how these options can be used by hosts to change the user experience